Discover how to include delicious almond butter in your everyday healthy diet.

 What is almond butter?

-We’ve all heard of peanut butter, but these days there are a whole new crop of nut butters to try.
+We’ve all heard of peanut butter, but these days there is a whole new crop of nut butters to try.
 And one of the tastiest, creamiest, and most nutritious is almond butter.
 As the name suggests, almond butter is pure almonds, ground into a creamy paste (the “butter” in the name refers to the spreadable consistency).
-But be careful – not all almond butters are created equal.
+But be careful – not all almond butter is created equal.
 For maximum taste and nutrition, choose almond butter that contains almonds and nothing else.
 Our almond butter contains no sugar, salt, preservatives or palm oil.
 Just the way it should be!

 Almond butter benefits